awsdocs/amazon-ec2-user-guide/doc_source/WSL.md

 **Note**
 After you've installed the WSL, all the prerequisites and steps are the same as those described in [Connect to your Linux instance using SSH](AccessingInstancesLinux.md), and the experience is just like using native Linux\.

-If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html)\.
+If you receive an error while attempting to connect to your instance, see [Troubleshoot connecting to your instance](TroubleshootingInstancesConnecting.md)\.

 **Contents**
 + [Prerequisites](#ssh-prereqs)